layrjs/layr/website/frontend/public/docs/v2/introduction/introduction-1iLUBREWe2BB65qw9G4uzm.immutable.md

 If you are using TypeScript, all you need is the TypeScript compiler ([`tsc`](https://www.typescriptlang.org/docs/handbook/compiler-options.html)).

-> **Note**: If you use [Boostr](https://boostr.dev) to manage your app's development, you don't have to worry about compiling your code because it is automatically handled for you.
+> **Note**: If you use [Boostr](https://boostr.dev) to manage your app's development and deployment, you don't have to worry about compiling your code because it is automatically handled.

 To run your app, you'll need a JavaScript runtime for both the frontend and the backend.